IgniteUI/help-topics/topics/11_TypeScript Definitions/00_Using_Ignite_UI_with_TypeScript.md

 |metadata|
 -->

-# Using Ignite UI with TypeScript
+# Using %%ProductName%% with TypeScript

 ## Topic Overview

-This topic is an overview for using the Ignite UI type definitions for TypeScript.
+This topic is an overview for using the %%ProductName%% type definitions for TypeScript.

 ### Required background